CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: Abstract

 \section{Abstract}

-In this work, we propose \texttt{CAD-Assistant}, a general-purpose CAD agent for AI-assisted design.
-Our approach is based on a powerful Vision and Large Language Model (VLLM) as a planner and a tool-augmentation paradigm using CAD-specific modules. \texttt{CAD-Assistant} addresses multimodal user queries by generating actions that are iteratively executed on a Python interpreter equipped with the FreeCAD software, accessed via its Python API.
+We propose \texttt{CAD-Assistant}, a general-purpose CAD agent for AI-assisted design.
+Our approach is based on a powerful Vision and Large Language Model (VLLM) as a planner and a tool-augmentation paradigm using CAD-specific tools. \texttt{CAD-Assistant} addresses multimodal user queries by generating actions that are iteratively executed on a Python interpreter equipped with the FreeCAD~\cite{FreeCAD} software, accessed via its Python API.
 Our framework is able to assess the impact of generated CAD commands on geometry and adapts subsequent actions based on the evolving state of the CAD design.
-We consider a wide range of CAD-specific tools including Python libraries, modules of the FreeCAD Python API, helpful routines, rendering functions and other CAD specialized modules.
-We evaluate our method on diverse CAD benchmarks including CAD question answering, autoconstraining, and hand-drawn sketch parameterization.
-We also qualitatively demonstrate the potential of tool-augmented VLLMs as generic CAD task solvers across diverse CAD workflows.
+We consider a wide range of CAD-specific tools including a sketch image parameterizer~\cite{Karadeniz2024DAVINCIAS}, rendering modules, a 2D cross-section generator, and other specialized routines. \texttt{CAD-Assistant} is evaluated on multiple CAD benchmarks, where it outperforms VLLM baselines and supervised task-specific methods.
+Beyond existing benchmarks, we qualitatively demonstrate the potential of tool-augmented VLLMs as general-purpose CAD solvers across diverse workflows.
+Code implementation of the \texttt{CAD-Assistant} framework is publicly available~ {\url{https://github.com/dimitrismallis/CAD-Assistant}}.